-There are two mechanisms for administering discipline whenever a player, team official, match official, or administrator has been cautioned (received a yellow card), dismissed (received a red card) OR reported for an Ontario Soccer misconduct (See Procedure 9.0)
+There are two mechanisms for administering discipline when a Player, Team Official, Match Official, or Administrator has been cautioned (received a yellow card), dismissed (received a red card) or reported for an Ontario Soccer misconduct.

 Discipline By Review (DBR)